nutti/fake-bpy-module/docs/generate_modules.md

 #### Python Version

-The generating script can be run on Python >= 3.5.
+The generating script can be run on Python >= 3.6.
-Ensure that Python version is >= 3.5 on your environment.
+Check your Python version is >= 3.6.

 #### Install requirement packages